Skip to product information

 Technology & Engineering / Machinery

-Dr. Wang focuses on the research of seismic reliability of energy pipelines.
+Dr. Wang focuses on research on the seismic reliability of energy pipelines.
 Her recent research interests include seismic random vibration analysis of energy pipelines, stochastic modeling of corrosion, and reliability assessment of energy systems.
 Since 2019, she has led six national and provincial-level projects, including one funded by the National Natural Science Foundation of China.
-Dr. Wang has published 31 peer-reviewed technical papers in international journals and conferences.
+Dr. Wang has published more than 30 peer-reviewed technical papers in international journals and conferences.
 She is a member of ASCE and ASME, and serves as a reviewer for several international journals, as well as Secretary-General of the Oil and Gas Commission of the Buried Assets Management Institute-International.
-She was awarded the Provincial and Ministerial Industry–University–Research Cooperation Innovation Achievement Award in 2021, recognizing her outstanding contributions to oil and gas pipeline reliability.
-In 2020, Dr. Wang received the Doctoral Research Output Award, honoring her achievement as one of the most notable research outcomes by doctoral graduates in the energy field.
+She was awarded the Provincial and Ministerial Industry–University–Research Cooperation Innovation Achievement Award in 2021, in recognition of her outstanding contributions to oil and gas pipeline reliability.
+In 2020, Dr. Wang received the Doctoral Research Output Award, in recognition of her achievement as one of the most notable research outcomes among doctoral graduates in the energy field.

 Prof. Zhang focuses on the research of risk assessment and safety management for oil and gas storage and transportation, as well as hazardous chemicals.
 His recent research interests include safety risk prevention and control theory for oil and gas storage and transportation, monitoring and early-warning systems for pipeline geological disasters, and the integration of safety theory with government regulatory mechanisms.
 Prof. Zhang has published more than 30 peer-reviewed papers as the first author or sole corresponding author in the field of oil and gas storage and transportation safety and hazardous chemical risk assessment.
-He is the head of the Oil and Gas Storage and Transportation Safety Theory and Government Regulation Mechanism Research Division at the Key Laboratory of Safety Risk Prevention and Emergency Management for Oil and Gas Storage and Transportation of the Ministry of Emergency Management.
+He is the deputy director of the Key Laboratory of Oil and Gas Storage and Transportation Safety Risk Prevention of Ministry of Emergency Management.
 He is recognized as a Young Academic Leader in Beijing's emergency management field.
 Prof. Zhang has led his team deep into the frontlines of oil and gas storage and transportation, achieving multiple innovative research results that have strengthened theoretical foundations and advanced practical applications in the field.

 Publisher: Springer Nature Singapore